 As described later in detail, to preserve sender k-anonymity against a policy-aware attacker, in some cases the cloak used for a location needs to be bigger (and include more than k locations) than the cloak picked by a k-inside policy.
-As a result, a cloaking that provides policy-aware sender k-anonymity (policyaware cloaking) may have reduced utility in comparison to a k-inside policy.
-Moreover unlike k-inside policies where one can find the utility-maximizing (optimum) cloaking for each user by considering a small subset of all the users, for optimum policyaware cloaking one has to consider all the users (as described later in Section IV), which is computationally more expensive than optimum k-inside policy.
-Hence policy-aware sender kanonymity trades utility and performance for stronger privacy.
-In this paper, we describe our findings on identifying the "sweet spot" in this tradeoff.
+As a result, a cloaking that provides policy-aware sender kanonymity (policy-aware cloaking) may have reduced utility in comparison to a k-inside policy.
+Moreover unlike k-inside policies where one can find the utility-maximizing (optimum) cloaking for each user by considering a small subset of all the users, for optimum policy-aware cloaking one has to consider all the users (as described later in Section IV), which is computationally more expensive.
+Hence policy-aware sender k-anonymity trades utility and performance for stronger privacy.
+In this paper, we describe our findings on identifying the "sweet spot" in this trade-off.